 - Requirements gathering difficulties.
-It’s hard to gather design requirements from 7 product team and think of a generalized design strategy because the business requirements were slightly different in each of the team.
-It was not easy to come up with a unified design strategy to accommodate all team needs.
+It’s hard to gather design requirements from 7 product teams and think of a generalized design strategy because the business requirements were slightly different in each of the teams.
+It was not easy to come up with a unified design strategy to meet all team needs.

 - Difficult to scope the project.
 Since we had different requirements from each team, it was difficult to scale down the piled of demands to the most-wanted demand.
 It was also challenged of finding the best solution and be compatible with usable and accessible.

 - Lack of specification deliverables.
 The team of the shared components was a new team since 2018, each of the designers in this team was also on other duties.

 - Time Zone Challenge.
 The development team is in Sri Lanka.
 Since the time zone is very different, communication was challenging and information mismatched.

 - Scope: Built an aesthetic, reusable, and accessible text editor.
 It should accommodate the use of cases in the current 7 products.
 Some teams needed a whole feature of text editor, which allows editing text, paragraph, and image as flexible as they can.
 Some teams only needed basic editing features, such as bold, indent, and bullets to do basic text editing.